SphereDeFi/sphere-docs/docs/Preon Tokenomics/Tokens.md

 The amount and length of participation should reward more than the timing of participation.

+Any unused emissions will be forwarded to a time of greater TVL and not used anywhere else.

 ***The TVL thresholds will remain internal to negate gamification***.

 ![PreonInitialMintDistribution!](../assets/Preon-Initial-Mint-Distribution.png "Preon Initial Mint Distribution")